LightSail: LightSail 2

 LightSail 2 (COSPAR 2019-036AC) was a CubeSat fitted with a solar sail the size of a boxing ring, covering 32 m2.
 The sail captured incoming photons from the Sun, just as a wind sail catches the moving air molecules, to propel the spacecraft.

 LightSail 2 was launched on 25 June 2019 and deployed by the Prox-1 carrier satellite into a much higher low Earth orbit than LightSail 1, at over 720 km orbital altitude.
 It was to demonstrate controlled solar sailing in low Earth orbit.
 By controlling the orientation of the sail relative to the Sun, the flight team hoped to raise the orbit apogee and increase orbital energy following sail deployment.
 Prox-1 and LightSail 2 were secondary payloads aboard the second operational SpaceX Falcon Heavy launch, which carried the STP-2 payload for the U.S. Air Force.

 Researchers received the first pictures from LightSail 2 on 7 July 2019, and its solar sails were deployed on 23 July 2019.
 On 31 July 2019, the Planetary Society stated that they had raised LightSail 2 orbit by a measurable amount, although it spent a significant amount of its time randomly tumbling.
+LightSail 2 successfully demonstrated propulsion by solar sail.

 Though initially planned to reenter Earth's atmosphere after approximately one year, an extended mission was approved on 25 June 2020.
 The Planetary Society website showed that the mission was continuously active until 16 November 2022.
 On 17 November 2022, LightSail 2 reentered the atmosphere.